Fitnus Review: Too Cheap or Worth It?

 Fitnus is the cheapest fitness tracker and biometric device that we’ve come across, retailing for a fraction of other brands like Fitbit.
 The company claims their device can track activity, monitor blood pressure and heart rate, and track sleep quality.

-In this article we’ll answer all of these questions and more as we determine whether or not Fitnus has been clinically shown to work.
+In this article we’ll answer all of these questions and more, as we research whether or not Fitnus has been clinically shown to work.

-We’ll compare Fitnus against other popular biometric devices like Fitbit and Apple Watch, and share a video that discusses whether fitness trackers are generally a scam.
+We’ll also compare Fitnus to other popular biometric devices like Fitbit and Apple Watch, and discuss whether or not fitness trackers are generally a waste of money.

 Does Fitnus Actually Work?